Aba-Network/aba-blockchain/README.md

 ```
 . ./activate
-aba start all or bash start-gui.sh
+aba start all
+or for gui:
+bash start-gui.sh
 ```

 aba-blockchain is based on chia-blockchain from Chia Network Inc., licensed under the Apache 2.0 license.
 The Aba team regularly offers support to CNI & several major Chia projects.